DimitrisZisis/4CseqR_2020/README.md

 ```

-Another additional process which can be done in preprocessing is the filtering of short reads in the output file which can be done by grep in the same r script
+Another additional process which can be done in preprocessing is the filtering of short reads in the output file which can be done by grep in the same r script. for example in arabidopsis thaliana data we want to filter the reads based on lenght 31.
 ```
 select_reads <- grep("^.{31}$", sread(SelectReads))
 SelectReads <- SelectReads[select_reads]